 Q7: Which discount broker do you recommend?

-A7: We use Questrade and TD Waterhouse.
-I highly recommend Questrade, here’s why.
-If you want a referral code for Questrade, please contact me.
-Alternatively you can use my QPass Key 335712213387087 when signing up.
+A7: We use Questrade, Wealthsimple Trade, and TD Waterhouse.
+For the most part, I’d recommend Questrade, here’s why.
+You can use my Questrade referral code.
+Alternatively, you can use my QPass Key 335712213387087 when signing up.

 Q8: How much is your portfolio that would produce over $1,000 a month?

 A8: I don’t disclose our portfolio value so feel free to take a wild guess.
 Having said that, it shouldn’t take a rocket scientist or a mathematician to guess our portfolio value.
 Just use a dividend yield and work backward.
 For example, a 3% dividend yield estimate would mean a portfolio valued at $400,000 ($1,000 x 12 / 0.03).